 There's no single best accessibility scanning API.
 Pa11y gives you free, pipeline-native scanning with axe-core's engine.
 WAVE gives you the most current WCAG 2.2 coverage at transparent per-scan prices.
 Deque gives you enterprise-grade accuracy with zero false positives.

-The accessibility testing market is projected to reach $861 million by 2033 (Straits Research, 2025).
+The accessibility testing market is projected to reach $907.6 million by 2034 (Straits Research, 2025).
 These APIs will get better.
-But the 94.8% failure rate won't drop until more teams put scanning in their CI/CD pipeline — not after launch, not after a lawsuit, but before every merge.
+But the 94.8% failure rate won't drop until more teams put scanning in their CI/CD pipeline, not after launch, not after a lawsuit, but before every merge.

 Start with one API.
 Run it on every pull request.
 Fix what it finds.
 That's the entire strategy.